 Jupyter Notebook basics#

-Jupyter Notebook is an aplication that enables you to create documents containing both code and explanations of the code in understandable language.
+Jupyter Notebook is an aplication that enables you to create documents containing both code and explanations of this code in understandable language.
 Such documents are called ‘notebooks’.
 The code that you include in these notebooks can also be run (or executed) directly.

 Creating notebooks enables you to share your code and the documentation of this code in a very effective way.